Bhagavad Gita Chapter 10 Verse 21 Meaning

 Available in 28 languages

-This verse from Chapter 10 of the Bhagavad Gita highlights a practical insight: Among the twelve Adityas, I am Vishnu; among luminaries, the radiant sun; among the seven or forty-nine Maruts, I am Marichi; among stars, I am the moon.
+The Gita addresses divine manifestation with characteristic directness here.
+Among the twelve Adityas, I am Vishnu; among luminaries, the radiant sun; among the seven or forty-nine Maruts, I am Marichi; among stars, I am the moon.
+Within the broader arc of Chapter 10, this verse builds on Krishna's systematic exposition of cosmic splendor.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team